 The primary resource to explore accreditation and gather information is the CALEA website.
 It offers the opportunity to obtain a vast amount of information about CALEA's history, organization, and credentialing programs; search the client database for other agencies enrolled; or view/print fee schedules and other required enrollment documents.
 The website also contains archives of the monthly electronic newsletters, the CALEA E-Communique, and of the previous CALEA Update magazine; a compilation of AccreditationWorks! articles, which describe the impact of accreditation from CALEA clients' perspective; plus links to other research studies and resources.

-Before enrolling in the program, any CALEA publication may be purchased through the online store.
+Before enrolling in the program, temporary electronic access to a CALEA Standards Manual can be provided upon request.
+All CALEA publications are available electronically through an annual subscription purchased through the online My CALEA Store link.
 The standards manual for each program, combined with the CALEA Process and Programs Guide, presents the information and instruction to completely review CALEA programs.

 CALEA staff is available to answer questions or provide general assistance.
 Interested agencies or individuals can also register to attend a CALEA conference.
 When an agency is ready to enter the process, it should complete the online Enrollment Package on the CALEA website, or contact CALEA.

 Once an agency is enrolled in one of CALEA's programs, it enters self-assessment.
 Depending on the program, an agency has either 36 or 24 months from the date a CALEA representative signs the Accreditation Agreement to complete self-assessment and schedule an on-site assessment.